shepmaster/rust-ffi-omnibus/site/integers/index.md

 and return types.
 This can then be compiled and linked against the Rust library using `gcc --std=c11 -o c-example src/main.c -L target/debug/ -lintegers`.

+As noted in the basics section, this can be run on Mac OS X and Linux with `LD_LIBRARY_PATH=target/debug/ ./c-example`, and on Windows by copying `target\debug\integers.dll` to the current directory and running `.\c-example`.

 ## Ruby